codepo8/developer-advocacy-handbook/working-from-your-own-computer.md

 Another powerful tool to show people what you are doing are screencasts and screenshots.
 Sometimes a picture explains what you want to achieve much easier than a bunch of instructions.
-Step-by-step instructions how to use a certain interface (for example how to sign up for a developer key) are easy to show as a screencast.
+Step-by-step instructions how to use a certain interface (for example, how to sign up for a developer key) are easy to show as a screencast.
 Describing the interface with words is much harder -- just try to explain people on the phone how to install some software for example...